Watch out for the quiet ones

-As an adult Laura is remarkably constant, perhaps benefiting from answers she found thirty years ago during that time alone in her room.
+As an adult Laura is remarkably constant, perhaps benefiting from answers she found forty years ago during that time alone in her room.
 My guess is she wouldn't panic in a crisis.
 She'd probably make a joke about it, a trait she did not inherit from my mother, who simply would have said, "I told you so."

 Laura's brother, Jeff, had a two-year headstart in life, and basked in the attention given him, especially by grandmothers who seemed greatly amused by everything he said and did.
 Well, why not?
 Jeff's a very funny guy.
 Had he told me years ago he was quitting college to pursue a career as a stand-up comic, I'd have encouraged him; to me he was creative enough to succeed.
 Such a career choice certainly wouldn't have surprised teachers who'd been subjected to Jeff's humor since first grade.
 These teachers generally — but not always — gave him good reviews.

 It wasn't surprising that Laura was a quiet child, a perfect audience for her brother.
 Only occasionally would she see an opportunity she couldn't resist and fire a zinger that stunned Jeff into silence.
 Briefly.
 Meridith, born 11 years after Laura, is not a perfect audience for her brother.
 She enters a room talking and is reluctant to yield the floor.